dragon-robotics/FRC2019_Java_Timed_Robot/README.md

 # FRC2019_Java
-This will the repository for all of the Java code for 2019 FRC
+This will be the repository for all of the Java code for 2019 FRC